 - Patients for whom the sounds in the dental office are bothersome

 - Patients who have a bad gag reflex

 - Patients who have a fear of needles

 - Patients who have a problem getting numb

-Sedation comes with many questions and here are some of the most common:
+Often people have a lot of questions related to sedation, and here are some of the most common ones: